 - The County will not fund the purchase of capital assets with a value in excess of \$5,000 or a useful life greater than three years. - 6.
 A nonprofit agency must be available to all residents in Nassau County who meet the eligibility requirements of the nonprofit organizations.
-Services offered by the agency/program must not be restrictive with regard to race, sex, age, religion, disability, or any other classification that would be prohibited by law. - Funding requests must specifically describe how the agency program impacts the health, economic, or social well-being of the clients served and how such program serves a public purpose. - Funding requests must also include performance measures establishing how they impact the health, economic, and/or social well-being of the clients served and how they serve a public purpose.
+Services offered by the agency/program must not be restrictive with regard to race, sex, age, religion, disability, or any other classification that would be prohibited by law. - Funding requests must specifically describe how the agency program impacts the health, economic, or social well-being of the clients served and how such program serves a public purpose. - 8.
+Funding requests must also include performance measures establishing how they impact the health, economic, and/or social well-being of the clients served and how they serve a public purpose.

 II.
-Funding Application Procedure
+Grant Funding Application Procedure

-A. Application Timeline
+A. Grant Application Timeline

-- Annually, a public notice of availability of funding and information for applying will be advertised by the Office of Management and Budget (OMB) Department. - 2.
-A copy of the application will be available on Nassau County's website. - Completed applications are due to the OMB Department no later than the date indicated in each year's public notice.
+- 1. Annually, a public notice of availability of funding and information for applying will be advertised by the Office of Management and Budget (OMB) Department. - 2.
+A copy of the application will be available on Nassau County's website.
+A sample is included as Exhibit A, which may be amended by the County Manager's office as necessary. - Completed grant applications are due to the OMB Department no later than the date indicated in each year's public notice.
 Applications received after the published deadline will be deemed ineligible for that year.

-B. Application Requirements
+B. Grant Application Requirements

 A completed County nonprofit funding application is required, along with all required documentation by the advertised deadline.
+County staff shall reserve the right to request additional information as needed.